-- For the purposes of these guidelines and Table Tennis England's procedures the term young person refers to anyone under 18 (The Children's Act 1989 and 2004). - The definition of an 'adult at risk' is a person who is 18 years or over who has needs for care and support (whether or not the local authority is meeting any of those needs) and, is experiencing, or at risk of abuse or neglect.
-As a result of care and support needs the person is unable to protect themselves from either the risk of, or the experience of, abuse or neglect.
-(Care Act 2014). - Table Tennis England recognises that child and vulnerable adult abuse are very emotive and difficult subjects for anyone to have to deal with and can occur in many everyday situations including the home, school and sporting environments. - Table Tennis England believes that all young people and vulnerable adults have a right to have fun and be safe in the activities they choose, and parents/carers should have confidence that the clubs and people within table tennis will fulfill their duty of care. - Table Tennis England is fully aware of its responsibilities and the need to safeguard against individuals who may abuse their position within the sport.
-By implementing these guidelines Table Tennis England recognises the rights and needs of both young people and disabled adults and others who may be particularly vulnerable. - There are some individuals who will seek employment or voluntary work in order to gain access to young people and vulnerable adults in order to harm them, Table Tennis England will uphold all employment checks and regulations to try and limit these individuals access to our sport. - It is the responsibility of the child protection and adult safeguarding experts and statutory agencies to determine whether or not abuse has taken place but everyone working within table tennis has a duty of care to safeguard the welfare of all vulnerable people whether children or adults at all times in our sport. - Coaches, officials and volunteers working within table tennis who have regular contact with the most vulnerable within the table tennis community have a key role to play in identifying and recognising when abuse may be occurring whether that be inside or outside of the sport and Table Tennis England will commit to providing training and updates to support them. - Table Tennis England will commit to the following: - ✓ To appoint a designated Safeguarding Manager - ✓ To appoint a Case Management Group to support the work of the Safeguarding Manager
+- For the purposes of this policy and Table Tennis Wales' procedures, the term child or young person refers to anyone under the age of 18 (The Children Act 1989 and 2004). - The definition of an 'adult at risk' is a person who is 18 years or over, who has needs for care and support (whether or not the local authority is meeting any of those needs) and, is experiencing, or at risk of abuse or neglect.
+As a result of care and support needs, the person is unable to protect themselves from either the risk of, or the experience of, abuse or neglect.
+(Social Services and Well-being (Wales) Act 2014). - Table Tennis Wales recognises that the abuse of a child are very emotive and difficult subjects for anyone to have to deal with and can occur in many everyday situations including the home, school and sporting environments. - Table Tennis Wales believes that all children, have a right to have fun and be safe in the activities they choose, and parents/guardians should have confidence that the clubs and people within table tennis will fulfil their duty of care. - Table Tennis Wales is fully aware of its responsibilities and the need to safeguard against individuals who may abuse their position within the sport.
+By implementing this policy, Table Tennis Wales recognises the rights and needs of children and others who may be particularly vulnerable. - There are some individuals who will seek employment, or voluntary work in order to gain access to children, in order to harm them, Table Tennis Wales will uphold all employment checks and regulations to try and limit these individuals access to our sport. - It is the responsibility of the child protection, adult safeguarding experts and statutory agencies to determine whether or not abuse has taken place, but everyone working within table tennis has a duty of care to safeguard the welfare of all vulnerable people, whether children or adults, at all times, in our sport. - Coaches, officials and volunteers working within table tennis, who have regular contact with the most vulnerable within the table tennis community, have a key role to play in identifying and recognising when abuse may be occurring, whether that be inside or outside of the sport and Table Tennis Wales will commit to providing training and updates to support them. - Table Tennis Wales will commit to the following: - o To appoint a designated National Safeguarding Officer. - To appoint a Case Management Group and Case management Panel to support the work of the National Safeguarding Officer. - Task the National Safeguarding Officer with managing cases and being instrumental in writing, reviewing, updating and implementing policies and training linked to safeguarding with support from the Senior Management Team. - Ensuring that Table Tennis Wales' Safeguarding Children policy and associated policies and procedures are communicated, understood and implemented across the association, including all its affiliated members and

-- Task the Safeguarding Manager with managing cases and being instrumental in writing, reviewing, updating and implementing policies and training linked to safeguarding with support from the Senior Management Team. - Ensuring that Table Tennis England's Safeguarding Guidelines and associated policies are communicated, understood and implemented across the association including all its affiliated members and all organisations in good standing with Table Tennis England. - ✓ Encouraging clubs, leagues and counties to recruit Welfare Officers. - ✓ Investigating and referring cases of abuse and poor practice as appropriate to the Chief Executive Officer and Disciplinary Panel. - Maintaining records of all cases advising, as appropriate and agreed, members regarding disciplinary outcomes and permanent suspensions. - ✓ Referring any members banned from working with young people to the Disclosure and Barring Service.
+- all organisations in good standing with Table Tennis Wales. - o Encouraging Regions, Leagues and Clubs to recruit Safeguarding Officers. - Investigating and referring cases of abuse and poor practice as appropriate to the Chief Executive Officer and Disciplinary Panel. - Maintaining records of all cases advising, as appropriate and agreed, members regarding disciplinary outcomes and permanent suspensions. - Referring any members banned from working with young people to the Disclosure and Barring Service.

-2. TABLE TENNIS ENGLAND'S POLICY STATEMENT
+2. TABLE TENNIS WALES' POLICY STATEMENT

-The aim of this policy is to promote good practice by ensuring that all Table Tennis England members and staff will:
+The aim of this policy is to promote good practice by ensuring that all Table Tennis Wales' members and staff will: